 ‘Wings of Desire’ imagines that many angels are watching over us, and we are never alone, no matter what.
 They can only be seen by human children.
 The film repeatedly evokes the innocence of a child as compared to the hard-boiled seriousness of an adult.
 It is both melancholy and inspiring, pragmatic and fantastical.
 It is hard not to think about ‘Wings of Desire’ and its depth for a long time after seeing it.
 If not for its philosophy, this movie is a must-watch for its crafty and stylistic story-telling method.

 3. Inherit the Wind (1960)

-If you only watch one movie on this entire list, watch ‘Inherit the Wind’.
-Undoubtedly one of the most brilliant courtroom dramas to ever be brought on celluloid, this movie is tense, dramatic and hard-hitting beyond the benchmarks set by traditional movies.
+If you only watch one movie on this entire list, watch ‘Inherit the Wind.’
+Undoubtedly one of the most brilliant courtroom dramas to ever be brought on celluloid, this movie is tense, dramatic, and hard-hitting beyond the benchmarks set by traditional movies.
 The story follows a case about a schoolteacher accused of the ‘crime’ of teaching Darwin’s Theory of Evolution as it goes against the Biblical notion of the world being created by God.
-The age-old battle between science and religion is explored to great effect in this film, that will probably lead you to revisit your own beliefs.
+The age-old battle between science and religion is explored to great effect in this film, which will probably lead you to revisit your own beliefs.